awsdocs/amazon-mq-developer-guide/doc_source/accessing-web-console-of-broker-without-public-accessibility.md

-# Accessing the RabbitMQ and ActiveMQ web consoles without public accessibility<a name="accessing-web-console-of-broker-without-private-accessibility"></a>
+# Accessing the broker web console without public accessibility<a name="accessing-web-console-of-broker-without-public-accessibility"></a>

 If you disable public accessibility for your broker, you must perform the following steps to be able to access your broker's web console\.

 **Note**
 The names of the VPCs and security groups are specific to the following example\.

-## Prerequisites<a name="accessing-web-console-of-broker-without-private-accessibility-prerequisites"></a>
+## Prerequisites<a name="accessing-web-console-of-broker-without-public-accessibility-prerequisites"></a>

 To perform the following steps, you must configure the following:
 + **VPCs**